 Carteret Catch, and their parent organization NC Catch, work hard to educate people on the benefits of eating local seafood.
 Always be sure to ask for NC seafood – you’ll get a high quality, great tasting product that is carefully managed under regulations that protect the marine environment and the health of consumers.
 In addition, you’ll support the economies and communities that help ensure our seafood supply is safe, healthy, and sustainable.

 Always ask where your seafood was caught.
-That lets your retail market or restaurant know that supporting local economies, local communities and local heritage is important to you.
+That will let your retail market or restaurant know that supporting local economies, local communities and local heritage is important to you.

-The mission of the Carteret Catch program is to sustain the livelihood and heritage of the Carteret County fishing industry through public marketing and education.
-Carteret Catch represents a joint venture between the county’s commercial fishing industry and local restaurants to advertise seasonal seafood caught by Carteret County fishermen.
-The goal is to make fishing a viable lifestyle once again and preserve a culture that characterizes the central coastal region of North Carolina.
+The mission of Carteret Catch is to sustain the livelihood and heritage of the Carteret County fishing industry through public marketing and education.
+Carteret Catch is a joint venture between the county’s commercial fishing industry and local restaurants to promote seasonal seafood caught by Carteret County fishermen.
+The goal is to make fishing a viable lifestyle once again and preserve a culture that characterizes the coastal region of North Carolina.
 The Carteret Catch brand is your guarantee that you are getting local seafood direct from Carteret County fishermen.
 Hungry Town Tours connects the consumer with the fishermen right at the restaurant table on their culinary tours.
-You will find the freshest product available at local seafood retailers and restaurants that proudly display the Carteret Catch logo in their window and on their menu.
+You will find the freshest product available at local seafood retailers and restaurants that proudly display the Carteret Catch logo.
 Be sure to ask, “Is it local?” carteretcatch.org

 Carolina Mariculture Co.

 Owned and operated by Jay and Jennifer Styron, Carolina Mariculture Co. is a small, family-owned, North Carolina oyster farm located on Cedar Island.
 They raise oysters using mariculture practices: buying seed from a hatchery and raising them to market size in floating cages on their lease in Core Sound.
 They specialize in growing single oysters as opposed to clusters or doubles.
 Known as Cedar Island Selects, these oysters are uniform in size and shape with a deep cup, perfect for serving on the half shell.
-Due to their farming practices, Cedar Island Select oysters can be enjoyed year-round.
+Due to their farming practices, these oysters can be enjoyed year-round.
 No more eating oysters only in months with an “R”.
-Did you know that is just a myth.
-Available year-round at Fishtowne Seafood, the oysters by Carolina Mariculture Co. have been described as “the Downeast version of champagne.”
+Did you know that is just a myth?
+Available year-round at Salty Catch Seafood, these oysters have been described as “the Downeast version of champagne.”
 Ask for them by name.
 Cedar Island Selects. carolinamariculture.com

 Local Seafood Resources